MicrosoftDocs/power-automate-docs/articles/teams/create-flows-power-apps-app.md

 ## Prerequisites

 - The Power Apps app must be installed before you can create flows in Teams.
-For more information, [Install the Power Apps personal app in Teams](/powerapps/teams/install-personal-app).
+More information: [Install the Power Apps personal app in Microsoft Teams](/powerapps/teams/install-personal-app).

-- Before you can use the Power Apps app in Teams to create a flow, a Project Oakdale environment must already exist for that team.
+- Before you can use the Power Apps app in Microsoft Teams to create a flow, a Project Oakdale environment must already exist for that team.
 A Project Oakdale environment is automatically provisioned when you [create your first app in Teams](/powerapps/teams/create-first-app).

 ## Create a flow in Teams